TotalEnergies To Review Land Buyouts In Contested Africa Projects - UrduPoint

 TotalEnergies To Review Land Buyouts In Contested Africa Projects

-"This mission will evaluate the land acquisition procedures implemented, the conditions for consultation, compensation and relocation of the populations concerned, and the grievance handling mechanism," the statement said, adding that it would submit its report by April.
+"This mission will evaluate the land acquisition procedures implemented, the conditions for consultation, compensation and relocation of the populations concerned, and the grievance handling mechanism," the statement said, adding that a report would be submitted by April.

 Resistance to the project has rallied opponents of fossil fuel development as well as conservationists and those fearing the effect on local populations.